bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

 var opts = {
   'brandedTemplateId': "brandedTemplateId_example", // String | The template to use for branded feel emails.
   'personalTemplateId': "personalTemplateId_example", // String | The template to use for personal feel emails.
-  'enabled': true // Boolean | Set whether the user is able to start receiving prompts.
+  'enabled': true, // Boolean | Set whether the user is able to start receiving prompts.
-};
+  'autoShares': "autoShares_example" // String | These are what we are autosharing to };

 var callback = function(error, data, response) {